Infrastructure Layer

 Source → Object

 Pre-structured obligation registers mapped to MAS TRM, BSP MORB, BSP AMLC, and other regional frameworks.
-Use them directly in your compliance program, no rebuilding required.
+Use them directly in your compliance program, no manual setup required.

 02